offline-ai/ppe/README.md

 Welcome to the streamlined guide for getting started quickly with your AI-powered scripting experience.
 This guide focuses on making the process of creating and executing interactive scripts more intuitive and straightforward.
 Let's dive in!

-### Essential Tips

-* Script Return Value: The script's final command's output determines its return value.
-* Auto-Execution: Scripts ending with prompts but no explicit `$AI` call will automatically execute `$AI` at the end, configurable via `autoRunLLMIfPromptAvailable`.
-* Output Mode: Scripts default to streaming output, can disable it using the `--no-stream` switch
-  * Note: not all LLM backends support streaming output.

 ### Structuring Dialogue

 Each line represents a conversation turn, attributed to either `system`,`assistant`, `user`, or implied `user` if not stated: